pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 ensuring consistency of metadata, the client would find itself with a copy of *snapshot* that is inconsistent with what is available on PyPI: this situation is indistinguishable from arbitrary metadata injected by an attacker.
-The problem would also occur with mirrors attempting to sync with PyPI.
+The problem would also occur with mirrors that attempt to sync with PyPI.

 Consistent Snapshots